pattonsgirl/CEG2410/Projects/Project3-Identity/README.md

 - `[Domain] Computers` - client / user machines
   - `Conference` - publicly accessible kiosks and presentation devices
   - `Secure` - machines for HR and finance users
-  - `Workstations` - machines for devs and engineers
+  - `Workstations` - machines for developers and engineers
 - `[Domain] Servers` - servers for org (data shares, repo hosts, HPCs)
 - `[Domain] Users`
   - `Finance` - can log on to Secure computers, managed by hr_finance_admins group